jasondansie/simple-snake-game/readme.md

 - added food generation

 ### Things we wanted to do but run out of time for:
--add an end screen
+- add an end screen
--create a win condition
+- create a win condition
--level difficulties
+- level difficulties